The

 (CLUE).
 David

-graduated Purdue University in 1981 with a Bachelor
+graduated from Madison Heights High School in 1972 and Purdue University in 1981 with a Bachelor

 of Science in Nuclear Engineering.
 He is also a graduate